 Engineering Challenges Carnival

-Held during the school’s Engineers Week each spring, the carnival welcomes hundreds of pre-K through 8th grade students and their families and introduces them to design thinking and engineering and science principles with fun, hands-on activities.
+Held during the school’s Engineers Week each spring, the carnival welcomes over a thousand pre-K through 8th grade students and their families and introduces them to design thinking and engineering and science principles with fun, hands-on activities.
 Learn more about Engineers Week, including the Engineering Challenges Carnival.